MicrosoftDocs/cpp-docs/docs/sanitizers/asan-known-issues.md

 The clang_rt.asan*.dll runtime files are dropped next to the compilers in `%VSINSTALLDIR%\VC\Tools\MSVC\<version>\bin\<host-arch>\<target-arch>\`.
 These locations are on the path in debugging sessions, as well as from Visual Studio Developer Command Prompts.
 The files are _not_ dropped in `C:\Windows\System32` or `C:\Windows\SysWOW64`.

-> [!NOTE] Please [send us feedback](https://aka.ms/feedback/suggest?space=62) on what you would like to see in future releases, and Please [report bugs](https://aka.ms/feedback/report?space=62) if you run into issues.

 ## See also

 - [AddressSanitizer Overview](./asan.md)